ZoccoCss/kalisoc/README.md

 Assuming you have Kali-Purple ready, use a desktop viewer and xrdp to connect to 192.168.1.20 (Kali-Purple's OpenVPN should take care of this).
 Once connected, open Heliotrope's browser and navigate to <kali-Pearly's IP address>/DVWA/login.php.
 Log in with the username 'admin' and the password 'password',

 ### Kali-Heliotrope
 A Kali-Basic machine with XRDP and XFCE desktop installed and basic tools.
 This image can be found on AWS as 'ami-03d8d342a533f5c75'.
+Point a desktop viewer with the XRDP protocol to 192.168.1.20.

 ### Kali-Eminence
 A Kali-Basic machine with Malcolm installed and running.
 This image can be found on AWS as 'ami-04563635f0999dc56'.
 To start Malcolm you need to input the following command.